calvinthomas150/churchbooks/docs/Design Decisions.md

 - Save invalid files but in different location
 - Only save files after validating

+### Database interactions - ORM (JPA) vs no ORM (JDBC)
+#### Options
+- Use JPA to interact with database.
+Abstracts table creation and supports more sophisticated CRUD queries
+- Use JDBC only.
+Requires DDL script, support for basic CRUD queries.
+Removes need for Lombok dependency.

 ### Subscriptions / Repeating transactions
 #### Options
 - Extra field in request for frequency